-The anatomical snuffbox is defined medially by the abductor pollicis longus and extensor pollicis brevis tendons, and laterally by the extensor pollicis longus tendon.
+The anatomical snuffbox is defined laterally by the abductor pollicis longus and extensor pollicis brevis tendons, and medially by the extensor pollicis longus tendon.
 The contents of the snuffbox includes the radial artery, superficial radial nerve, and the cephalic vein.

 The floor of the snuffbox is made of the scaphoid, along with the trapezium, hence tenderness in this area can indicate a scaphoid fracture.